framedsc/Sitesource/markdown/the_photomode_wishlist.md

 Letting the player spawn their own lights to re-illuminate the characters and scene can be a game changer.
 The controls and UI can be tricky to get right, but we suggest looking at what Insomniac has done with the Spider-Man games and Ratchet & Clank: Rift Apart.
 And, of course, what Frans has been doing with the [UUU](https://opm.fransbouma.com/uuuv5.htm#lights).

 Besides letting the player spawn lights, it's almost equally important to let them turn off the in-game lights.
 That way they can start lighting the scene from scratch without having to deal with the other lights that don't benefit their composition.

-An example of what being able to turn off the in-game lights and relit a scene by yourself can achieve:
+Of all of the features listed in this article, this one might be one of the most expensive ones to make.
+But, as the example below shows, being able to turn off the in-game lights and relit a scene by yourself might be one of the most transformative tools screenshoters have.

 <div class="slider container" style="aspect-ratio: 4/5">
   <div class="slider__img slider__img-after">